-- Ladysmith CBD - Ladysmith suburbs - Maidens Castle (when required, normally fed by Ezakheni WTP) - St Chads (when required, normally fed by Ezakheni WTP) - Modderspruit (when required, normally fed by Ezakheni WTP) - Graythrone (when required, normally fed by Ezakheni WTP) - Parts of Ezakheni (when required, normally fed by Ezakheni WTP) - AcaciaVille
+- Ladysmith CBD - Ladysmith suburbs including AcaciaVille - Maidens Castle (when required, normally fed by Ezakheni WTP) - St Chads (when required, normally fed by Ezakheni WTP) - Modderspruit (when required, normally fed by Ezakheni WTP) - Graythrone (when required, normally fed by Ezakheni WTP) - Parts of Ezakheni (when required, normally fed by Ezakheni WTP)

-44 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (13 May 2020
+47 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (15 February 2021)

 Abstraction from the Klip River is via 2 duty KSB KWP 150-315 pumps and the 350mm diameter steel raw water rising main that conveys to the head of the works.
 A further 3 KSB ETA 125-315 pumps are available but cannot be used due to technical design issues of the pump station i.e. the constant build up of sludge in the inlet/suction that is very difficult to remove.
-These two duty pumps together provide 15.3 $M\ell$ /day.
-Water abstracted from the Spioenkop dam is pumped to the raw water balancing reservoir (1 $M\ell$) 8km away via a 510mm diameter steel pipe using 2 duty Mather Platt pumps and 1 booster pump (also Mather Platt).
+These two duty pumps together can provide up to 15.3 M l /day.
+Water abstracted from the Spioenkop dam is pumped to the raw water balancing reservoir (1 M l) 8km away via a 510mm diameter steel pipe using 2 duty Mather Platt pumps and 1 booster pump (also Mather Platt).
 There is a functional standby available for each of these pumps.
 A 32km raw water gravity main that is of 510mm diameter (steel) transfers the raw water to the Ladysmith WTP.
-Under normal conditions, the volume of incoming raw water to the Ladysmith WTP is 30.62 $M\ell$ /day, as the plant is having to produce 27.5 $M\ell$ /day in order to keep up with the rising demand.
-This is far in excess of the rated design capacity of 23 $M\ell$ /day, and can be attributed to the water losses in the reticulation.
+Under normal conditions, the volume of incoming raw water to the Ladysmith WTP is 34.44 M l /day, as the plant is having to produce 31 M l /day in order to keep up with the rising demand.
+This is far in excess of the rated design capacity of 23 M l /day, and can be attributed to the water losses in the reticulation and the rising water demand within Ladysmith.
 The uTDM maintain that water quality is still good and acceptable (Class 1 SANS 241), even though the plant is constantly operating in excess of its design capacity.
 See Table 13.57 for further details on the raw water pumps.